 Barton is dually trained as both a lawyer and as a financial economist.
-He is a researcher and writer on investment strategy and policy topics, and on pension finance.
+He is a researcher and writer on investment strategy and policy topics, and on retirement and pension finance.

 Barton is the retired Chief Investment Officer for Investment Policy and Strategy, Emeritus, at Barclays Global Investors (since merged with Black Rock).
 He was a managing director there, and started up the firm’s highly respected Client Advisory Group in 1995, which he ran until going into semi-retired status at the end of 2006.
 He fully retired in January of 2009.